BabylonJS/BabylonNative/Documentation/faq.md

 ### How to get callstacks on Android

-A complete callstack along system information can be retrieved with this command:
+A complete callstack along system information can be retrieved with this command after your app has crashed on your device:
 ```
 adb bugreport ./bugreport.zip
 ```